rhijjawi/rhijjawi/README.md

 ### Hi there, I'm Ramzi Hijjawi - aka [Ramzi][website] <img src="https://github.com/blackcater/blackcater/raw/master/images/Hi.gif" height="32" />

 ## I'm a Student, Currently studying in Uganda.
 Preparing for the IB DP!
+This is a portfolio of my code repositories.

 - 🔭 I’m currently working on a useful project for my international school!
 - 🌱 I’m currently learning Python and a few other languages